What’s the Difference between Stretching and Yoga?

 When starting out, Ada purposefully guides you through stretches that you may feel are too easy.
 You’re still getting the benefits of stretching, but her physiotherapist-approved stretched are designed not to hurt you.

-One modality is not better than the other, but they compliment each other nicely.
+One modality is not better than the other, but they compliment each other nicely to improve your overall health.
 Yoga does different poses and motions than stretching and vice versa.
 While some poses may overlap, both forms of exercise get your body moving and feeling great.

-Maria, one of our stretchers who also teaches yoga and competes on the world stage for Irish dance, says that stretching and yoga are on opposite ends of the spectrum.
+Maria, one of our stretchers who is a yoga teacher and competes on the world stage for Irish dance, says that stretching and yoga are on opposite ends of the spectrum.
 She has incorporated different stretches into her yoga classes, and she uses the mindful movement of yoga to enhance her stretching practices.

 Incorporating stretching and yoga into your day.